Clarifai/old-docs/video.md

 With a video input, the Predict API response will return a list of predicted concepts for every frame of a video.
-Video is processed at 1 frame per second.
+By default, video is processed at 1 frame per second (but this is configurable in the predict request).
 This means you will receive a list of concepts for every second of your video.

-You can run Predict on your video using a select number of [public models](https://www.clarifai.com/models).
+You can run Predict on your video using a select number of [Clarifai Models](https://www.clarifai.com/models).
 The models that are currently supported are: Apparel, Food, General, NSFW, Travel, and Wedding.
 You make an API call by providing the `{model-id}` parameter and your data parameter is `video` instead of `image`.

 **Video limits**